sergei-mironov/cake3/README.md

 #### General

   * Resulting Makefile is actually a GNUMakefile.
 GNU extensions (shell function and others) are needed to make various tricks to work.
-Also, posix environment with coreututils package is required.
+Also, POSIX environment with coreututils package is required.
 So, Linux, Probably Mac, Probably Windows+Cygwin are the platforms which run cake3.
   * All Cakefiles across the project tree should have unique names in order to be copied.
-Duplicates are found, the first one is used
+Duplicates are found, the first one is used.

 Random implementation details
 -----------------------------